j-zero/trobadour/mt32-pi/external/circle-stdlib/libs/circle/README.md

 ./makeall
 ```

-By default only the latest sample (with the highest number) is build.
-The ready build *kernel.img* file should be in its subdirectory of sample/.
-If you want to build another sample after `makeall` go to its subdirectory and do `make`.
+By default only the Circle libraries are built.
+To build a sample program after `makeall` go to its subdirectory and do `make`.

 You can also build Circle on the Raspberry Pi itself (set `PREFIX =` (empty)) on Raspbian but you need some method to put the *kernel.img* file onto the SD(HC) card.
 With an external USB card reader on model B+ or Raspberry Pi 2/3/4 model B (4 USB ports) this should be no problem.

 AArch64
 -------

-Circle supports building 64-bit applications, which can be run on the Raspberry Pi 3 or 4.
+Circle supports building 64-bit applications, which can be run on the Raspberry Pi 3, 4 or 5.
 There are also Raspberry Pi 2 versions and the Raspberry Pi Zero 2, which are based on the BCM2837 SoC.
 These Raspberry Pi versions can be used too (with `RASPPI = 3`).

 The recommended toolchain to build 64-bit applications with Circle can be downloaded [here](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).
-Circle has been tested with the version *11.3.Rel1* (arm-gnu-toolchain-11.3.rel1-x86_64-aarch64-none-elf.tar.xz) from this website.
+Circle has been tested with the version *13.2.Rel1* (arm-gnu-toolchain-13.2.rel1-x86_64-aarch64-none-elf.tar.xz) from this website.
+This is the recommended toolchain for AArch64 builds.

 There are distro-provided toolchains on certain Linux platforms (e.g. *g++-aarch64-linux-gnu* on Ubuntu or *gcc-c++-aarch64-linux-gnu* on Fedora), which may work with Circle and can be a quick way to use it, but you have to test this by yourself.
 If you encounter problems (e.g. no reaction at all, link failure with external library) using a distro-provided toolchain, please try the recommended toolchain (see above) first, before reporting an issue.

 First edit the file *Rules.mk* and set the Raspberry Pi architecture (*AARCH*, 32 or 64) and the *PREFIX64* of your toolchain commands.
-The *RASPPI* variable has to be set to 3 or 4 for `AARCH = 64`.
+The *RASPPI* variable has to be set to 3, 4 or 5 for `AARCH = 64`.
 Alternatively you can create a *Config.mk* file (which is ignored by git) and set the Raspberry Pi architecture and the *PREFIX64* variable to the prefix of your compiler like this (don't forget the dash at the end):

 ```
 AARCH = 64